cldf/multicode/README.md

 ## Structure of the Repository

 Our repository contains data and code.
-Data is presented in one of two basic formats.
-We use YAML for the convenient storing of confusable characters, and for the translation among different transcription systems (such as sound classes in the LingPy library), and TSV for tabular data.
-We prefer YAML over JSON for reasons of readability.
+Data is represented in a custom CSV dialect, namely tab-separated, with `|` as optional secondary separator for field content.
+Unicode characters can be represented either as UTF-8 encoded strings, or using notation like `U+0020`.